KEINOS/parsedown-extension_table-of-contents/.github/SECURITY.md

 - Unit tests
   - Currently, we do not use PHPUnit, but we use our home-made test scripts to test its basic functionality.
+  - To simplify the test and ease testing is our top priority.
 - [Psalm](https://psalm.dev/)
   - Static analysis